Follow us on Facebook to keep up on events and to be encouraged.

 Groups of six or more (ages 12 and up) can call for an appointment (485-3280) at $8.00 per participant.
 Groups smaller than six are combined to increase their chance of finding their way out.
 Allow 90 minutes total for introduction, experience, and debrief.

 We are registered with the Scrip program which allows members to purchase cards to be used as cash at specific stores.
 Your purchase power does not change, but the church receives a percentage in exchange for selling said card.
 Forms and envelopes are available next to the Scrip box before or after church or sent to the church office.
 Payment (checks made out to St. John’s) must accompany the form.
-Orders will be submitted the first Monday of each month and cards should be available eight days later.
-The next order is due on Monday, 05 June.
+Orders will usually be submitted the first Monday of each month and cards should be available eight days later.
+The next order is due on Sunday, 02 July due to the holiday.

 Food Pantry Donations

 There is always a need for donations at our local food pantry, so let's help make sure the shelves stay full!
 Here are the donation themes for the next few weeks: